 - Save the League $250,000 annually in occupancy costs.

-In July 2020, the League will launch a new website that reflects, serves, and inspires a vibrant and diverse orchestral community.
+In Fall 2020, the League will launch a new website that reflects, serves, and inspires a vibrant and diverse orchestral community.
 The new site will:

 - Provide greater access to timely and relevant information.